 We create the best for the athlete, while optimizing our environmental impact.
 We are committed to steadily increasing the use of more sustainable materials in our production, products and stores while driving towards closed-loop solutions.
 From 2024 onwards, adidas will use only recycled polyester in every product and on every application where a solution exists.
-The first fully recyclable running shoe Futurecraft.Loop has been in the test phase since 2019.
-The market launch is planned for 2021.
+Futurecraft.Loop is our first 100% recyclable performance shoe made entirely from one material (TPU), using no glue or solvent.

 The following programs and collaborations allow us to improve water efficiency and quality throughout our own operations and in our supply chain.
 For a detailed progress reporting toward the targets set, please see our Annual Report.

 - In our own operations: Since 2008, our ‘Green Company’ program strives to achieve ambitious savings in water at adidas own sites globally, our target for 2020 was to reduce water usage by 35% per employee by 2020 (2008 baseline), which we have overachieved with a 48% reduction per employee.